 Experience Life on the Farm at McClelland's Dairy Pumpkin Patch

-Keep an eye out for their signs as you head down Bodega Road into the Two Rock area west of Petaluma.
-Turn into the dirt driveway and follow over a little bridge to the dairy farm.
-On your left you'll see a three-acre pumpkin field where you're welcome to go hunt for that perfect Halloween pumpkin.
+The entrance to McClelland's can sneak up on you a little, so keep an eye out for their signs as you head down Bodega Road into the Two Rock area west of Petaluma.
+Turn into the dirt driveway and follow it over a little bridge to the dairy farm.
+On your right you'll see their three-acre pumpkin patch where you're welcome to go pick that perfect Halloween pumpkin off the vine.
+Parking is available on your left, near the big chicken tractors.

-In addition to u-pick pumpkins, there's a small bounce house, a hay maze, a big box full or oat seeds (perfect for digging—buckets and shovels provided) and a pen where you can meet some gentle and friendly farm animals, including goats, calves, a bunny, and chicks.
-Don't miss the large arrangement of pumpkins, squash, gourds, and straw bales—it's perfect for a family photo op.
+In addition to u-pick pumpkins, there's a hay maze, a big box full of wheat grains (perfect for digging—buckets and shovels provided), and a petting zoo where you can meet some gentle and friendly farm animals, including goats, calves, and a miniature horse.
+Don't miss the large arrangement of pumpkins and straw bales—it's perfect for a fall family photo op.
+You can even participate in a scarecrow building contest.
+All these attractions are free!

-Make sure you visit the little farm store, which is where you pay for your pumpkins.
-In addition to shopping for organic dairy products like McClelland's highly regarded European-style organic butter, free range eggs, ice cream, snacks, and McClelland's Dairy merchandise, you can look through a large window and watch cows being milked in the parlor.
-There's another viewing window in the building adjacent to the farm store where you can get a different view of the milking operation.
-This was a big hit with the kids and they really enjoyed watching the goings-on.
+Make sure you visit the farm store, where you can shop for organic dairy products like McClelland's highly regarded European-style organic butter, free range eggs, pumpkin ice cream (from Spring Hill Farm down the road), snacks, and McClelland's Dairy merchandise.
+You can also look through a large window and watch cows being milked in the parlor.
+There's another viewing window in the building adjacent to the farm store where you can get a different view of the milking action.
+This was a big hit with the kids and they really enjoyed watching the how cows get milked.

-If you want to learn even more about the goings-on on the farm, dairy tours will be offered on Saturdays and Sundays at 11:30 am, 1 pm, and 3 pm.
+If you want to learn even more about the farm, tours will be offered on Saturdays and Sundays at 11:30 am, 1 pm, and 3 pm.
 On the tours, you can learn about the history of the farm and how animals are cared for, pet babies in the nursery, and even try milking a cow by hand.
-Farm tours cost $15 for visitors ages 13 years and older, $7 for children 4–12, and are free for ages 3 and under.
+Farm tours cost $15 for visitors ages 13 years and older and $7 for children.
 Reserve your farm tour spots online, since tours often sell out.

-You can spend the whole day out on the farm—grab a BBQ lunch, go on a farm tour, hunt for pumpkins in the pumpkin patch, and more.
+You can spend the whole day out at McClelland's—grab some lunch, go on a farm tour, hunt for pumpkins and gourds in the pumpkin patch, play, and more.
 It's a great addition to the fall pumpkin patch lineup, and a lot of fun to visit.

 If You Go